pyth-network/pyth-crosschain/ethereum/Deploying.md

 # Deploying Contracts to Production

-Running the Truffle migrations in [`migrations/prod`](migrations/prod) will deploy the contracts to production.
+Running the Truffle migrations in [`migrations/prod`](migrations/prod) or [`migrations/prod-receiver`](migrations/prod-receiver/) will deploy the contracts to production.
+You should use Prod with Receiver when wormhole is not supporting your target chain; Hence, you should deploy a
+Wormhole Receiver contract which only verifies messages.

 This is the deployment process: